top of page

 Marukiya

-An example of a typical inn from the Edo Period with a shingle roof stabilized with many rocks. ※Admission is free.
+An example of a typical inn from the Edo Period, featuring a shingle roof stabilized with many rocks. ※Admission is free.

 Kosatsuba